-As a thumb rule – do wait for 2 hours after a light snack is digested and then practice Yoga in the evening.
+As a thumb rule – do wait for 2 hours after a light snack is digested and then practice Night Yoga .
 In case you eat a full meal (dinner) allow at least 3-4 hours after dinner to pass before you do Evening or Night Yoga.
 The idea is to practice on an empty stomach.

 Hope the above answers your question; “Why we should not do yoga after eating?” and “How long after dinner can I do yoga?

 Is it better to do yoga in the morning?

 As per Ayurveda the best time of the day to practice Yoga is early morning between 4-6 AM.
 It is the ideal time for you to practice Yoga before the world wakes up.
 However, as per the Modern World’s point of view – the best time to do Yoga is either first thing in the morning or early evening during Sunset.